Lizz3108/holbertonschool-shell/README.md

     (Init files) A shell initialization file is a shell script that runs automatically each time the shell executes.
 The initialization file sets up the "work enviorment" and "customizes" the shell enviorment for the user.

 #### Resources:
-This resouces are from the folder basics.
+This resouces are from the folder basics:

 [What Is "The Shell"?](http://linuxcommand.org/lc3_lts0010.php)